pelithne/AKS_security_workshop/04-workload-protection.md

 Create the Azure Keyvault instance.
 When creating the Keyvault, use "deny as a default" action for the network access policy, which means that only the specified IP addresses or virtual networks can access the key vault.

+Your bastion host will be allowed, so use that one when you interact with Keyvault later.

 ````bash
 az keyvault create -n $KEYVAULT_NAME -g $RG -l $LOCATION --default-action deny